OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-custom-gas-token-chain.md

 :::important

-As mentioned in the [introduction page](../orbit-sdk-introduction.md), only Anytrust chains can have a custom gas token; it is not possible to have a Rollup Orbit with a custom gas fee token.
+Custom gas tokens are only supported on Orbit Anytrust chains - this feature is **not available** on Rollup Orbit chains.

 :::